-SOC 416 Comprehensive Arts Review

-This course is designed to review course work previously taken.
-This course is only offered PASS/FAIL.
-This course is to be taken in the student's last semester and must be taken with the above listed co-requisites.
+SOC 416 Comprehensive Arts Review1 creditPrerequisite: All Courses;Co-Requisites: PHT 414, PHT 415, and PHT 416This course is designed to review course work previously taken.This course is only offered PASS/FAIL.
+This course is to be taken in the student's lastsemester and must be taken with the above listed co-requisites.